1427 Clarkview Road 300 B-1, Baltimore, MD 21209

 Why Not All Scleral Lenses Are the Same

-While scleral lenses are often considered the standard of care for keratoconus, results can vary significantly depending on how the lenses are designed and fit.
+While scleral lenses are considered the standard of care for keratoconus, results can vary significantly depending on how the lenses are designed and fit.

 This is why customization matters.

-Advanced scleral lens technologies—such as wavefront-guided lenses, scan-based scleral lenses, and impression-based scleral lenses—allow for a higher level of precision, helping improve both clarity and comfort for more complex cases.
+Advanced scleral lens technologies, such as wavefront-guided lenses, scan-based scleral lenses, and impression-based scleral lenses, allow for a higher level of precision, helping improve both clarity and comfort for more complex cases.

 There are several reasons why scleral lenses may not provide optimal results, including:

-• Residual higher-order aberrations (HOAs)
+• Residual higher-order aberrations (HOAs) not addressed by the current lens design

-• Fit issues or lens stability
+• Fit issues or lens stability on the sclera

-• Changes in the cornea over time
+• Changes in the cornea over time requiring a redesign

-• Dry eye or ocular surface conditions
+• Dry eye or ocular surface conditions affecting vision through the lens

-In many cases, these issues can be improved with a more customized approach and advanced lens design.
+In many cases, these issues can be substantially improved with a more customized approach and advanced lens design.

 Our Approach to Scleral Lenses